Minecraft End Portal Finder

 The Minecraft End Portal Finder will show you how to triangulate the nearest End Portal with as few as two Eyes of Ender, with no mods and no cheats!
 With this straightforward method, anyone can learn how to find the End Portal in Minecraft.
 Imagine meeting the beautiful and ferocious Ender Dragon, and exploring the vast unknown!

 Our tutorial is designed to work with both Bedrock and Java versions.
 The example provided uses Bedrock v1.14.60.
 For hardcore survivalists, you can even use our equations below and triangulate the End Portal location yourself.
+So, grab a stack of Ender Pearls and read on!

 How to find the End Portal in Minecraft: The basic method